 - Kiddie tax

-- A special tax law for children under 17 years old who have earned income that is in excess of an annually determined threshold.
+- A special tax law for dependent children under 18 at the end of the year (or full-time students younger than 24) who have unearned income that is in excess of an annually determined threshold.
 Extra income beyond this threshold becomes taxable at the guardian’s rate.

 - There are no glossary terms that begin with the letter “L.”